felix-gradr/LLM-test/goal.md

 Empower yourself, set up things in the following order:
 - 1. Leverage chained LLM calls to optimize context and perform function calls.
 An example could be lighter weight models (o4-mini) querying the codebase (as it grows larger) or writing patches.
 Outsource "easy" job to o4-mini and keep heavy reasoning tasks to o3
 - 2. Significatly improve the system prompt, create a system prompt directory that has a .txt file for each agent.
+- 3. Save errors to a file, such that future agents can try to resolve them.
+Agent should remove fixed errors from the file

 Future tasks: (Do not focus on yet)
 - 3. Fix memory module, memory.jsonl is never saved to properly.